 Student feedback on the project was very positive.
 They enjoyed researching their chosen artwork and learning about art that has a very clear social message.
-This project was so successful I plan on incorporating a 3-dimensional companion project to accompany the written component in the fall overall final percentages of both Goal_A and Goal_B with 25 % of Positive Revisions:
+This project was so successful I plan on incorporating a 3-dimensional companion project to accompany the written component in the fall.